Manecas1221212/romance/chapter_15.md

 Friday morning, Anna woke with clarity.

-The kind of clarity that comes after sleepless nights and impossible decisions.
+The kind of clarity that comes after a good night's sleep and an important decision made.
 The kind that feels like ice water in your veins.
+She'd slept well for the first time in weeks—because she'd finally taken back control.
+Because she'd made up her mind about what needed to be done.

 She showered.
-Dressed carefully—dark jeans, a navy sweater, comfortable shoes.
-Nothing that would stand out.
-Nothing that would be remembered.

-She looked at herself in the mirror and barely recognized the woman looking back.
-Or maybe she recognized her for the first time.
-The version of herself she'd always kept buried under professionalism and propriety and the pretense of being civilized.
+Dressed for work—professional suit, polished shoes.
+Normal.
+Expected.

 At work, she was calm.
 Eerily calm.
 She finished three financial models, approved two client presentations, took four calls.
 Everyone remarked on the change.

 "You look better," Marcus said in the elevator.

 "I feel better," Anna replied.
 And it was true.
-The decision had lifted something—not quite a weight, but the exhausting burden of indecision.
+The decision had lifted the exhausting feeling of being powerless, of watching everything slip through her fingers.

 She worked through lunch.
-At two-thirty, she told Denise she was leaving early.
+At four-thirty, she told Denise she was leaving early.

 "Doctor's appointment," Anna said.
 "That therapist I mentioned."